JosephWildey/MachineLearningModels/README.md

 - Support Vector Regression (Single or Multiple inputs to determine a single output)
 - Decision Tree Regression (Multiple inputs to determine a single output)
 - Random Forest Regression (Multiple inputs to determine a single output)

-# Classification
-Contains all the base classification models I have created

 # Regression Solutions
 Contains all of my solutions that implemented a regression algorithm